RabbitSeries/AdventofCode/2023Java/README.md

 ## Day21

 Hard to exlain the langrange solution.
-See [Visualiza](./Day21/Visualize.ipynb) for BFS solution.
+See [Visualiza](./Day21/Visualize.ipynb) for BFS solution and math calculation.

 ## Regex diff